Home Antenna Grounding

 Build

 Since my arrestors are chassis-mount I want to connect them to ground plane with a minimal amount of resistance and plenty of current-carrying capacity.
-I'm using some leftover copper from the loop antenna brackets I recently worked on.

 First, cutting a couple of small strips of copper.
 I used a band saw for this: